 QuickBooks Desktop: Click the “Email” button at the top of your report.
 The pop-up window will allow you to customize your message.
 Depending on your “Send Forms” preferences (found under Edit > Preferences,) your report will be sent using your web mail or using QuickBooks email.
 If you send your report using your webmail account, the email will appear in your sent items folder.

 Creating an income statement in QuickBooks isn’t difficult.
-Setting your customizations can take a little bit of time, but it’s well worth the effort to get the exact information you need.
+Setting your customizations can take a little bit of time and depends on whether you’re using Quickbooks Online or Desktop, but it’s well worth the effort to get the exact information you need.
 After you’ve designed your income statement the way you want it and saved your customizations (which can be surprisingly fun?), it only takes a couple of clicks to access your income statement again.